hutte-recipes/hutte-snowfakery/README.md

 ### Step 4

-- Create a Scratch Org or open an existing Scratch Org
+- Create a Scratch Org or open an existing Scratch Org / Sandbox
 - Verify that the button is displayed
 - Have fun!